 Moving Toward a Trade and Indigenous Peoples’ Chapter in a Modernized NAFTA

-Canada should continue to push for such a chapter on Indigenous peoples and trade in NAFTA, for both principled and pragmatic reasons, argues former CIGI Senior Research Fellow Risa Schwartz.
+Canada should continue to push for such a chapter on Indigenous peoples and trade in NAFTA, for both principled and pragmatic reasons, argues former Senior Research Fellow Risa Schwartz.

 Modernizing NAFTA: A New Deal for the North American Economy in the Twenty-first Century